thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ## How do I become a better learner?

-In the process of optimizing your learning potential, there are three steps in which you can start to think about.
+To become a better learner, we recommend this three step learning process which you can start thinking about and working on today.

 1. Set the stage
 1. Play